AliceO2Group/QualityControl/doc/QuickStart.md

 ![alt text](images/readout-schema.png)

 This workflow is a bit different from the basic one.
 The _Readout_ is not a DPL, nor a FairMQ, device and thus we have to have a _proxy_ to get data from it.
 This is the extra box going to the _Data Sampling_, which then injects data to the task.
 This is handled in the _Readout_ as long as you enable the corresponding configuration flag.

+The first thing is to load the environment for the readout in a new terminal : `alienv enter Readout/latest`.

-To do so, open the readout config file located at `$READOUT_ROOT/etc/readout.cfg` and make sure that the following properties are correct :
+Then enable the data sampling channel in readout by opening the readout config file located at `$READOUT_ROOT/etc/readout.cfg` and make sure that the following properties are correct :

 ```
 # First make sure we never exit